 Spring meal plans end and Dining Services close at 7 p.m.
 Deadline for completion of course work for May graduates.

-May 4-6 Thursday-Saturday

-Commencement Ceremonies

-May 9, Tuesday
+Graduate Commencement Ceremony at 7 p.m.
+Convocation Center.

+May 6-7, Friday-Saturday University Ceremonies.

-Regular Semester and Fourth Block course grades due in the Office of the Registrar by 3 p.m.
+May 10, Tuesday Regular Semester and Fourth Block course grades due in the Office of the Registrar by 3 p.m.